Local negativity of surfaces with non-negative Koidara dimension and transversal configurations of curves: H-constants for line configurations on smooth complete intersection surfaces

 \paragraph*{\emph{Acknowledgement.}} It is our pleasure to thank Davide Cesare Veniani for fruitful conversations, and especially for showing us a proof of Theorem \ref{degree_d} in the case $d=4$, from which our argument grew out.
 We also would like to thank Xavier Roulleau for useful remarks on an earlier draft of this manuscript.
-The second author is partially supported by National Science Centre Poland Grant 2014/15/N/ST1/02102 and by SFB $45$ "Periods, moduli spaces and arithmetic of algebraic varieties".
+The second author was partially supported by National Science Centre Poland Grant 2014/15/N/ST1/02102 and the major part of the project was conducted when he was a member of SFB $45$ \emph{"Periods, moduli spaces and arithmetic of algebraic varieties"}.
+Finally, we would like to thank the anonymous referee for very valuable comments and remarks which allowed to improve the paper.